mamantoha/fci/README.md

     0.0.1

 GLOBAL OPTIONS
-    -c, --config=<s> - Project-specific configuration file (default: /media/sda6/ruby/github/freshdesk/fci/fci.yml)
+    -c, --config=<s> - Project-specific configuration file (default: /home/user/project/fci.yml)
-    --help           - Show this message
+    --version        - Display the program version
     -v, --verbose    - Be verbose
-    --version        - Display the program version
+    --help           - Show this message

 COMMANDS
-    download - Build and download latest translations from Crowdin help     - Shows a list of commands or help for one command init     - Create a new FCI-based project pull     - Download translations from Crowdin and add/update folders/articles on Freshdesk push     - Read from Freshdesk and upload to Crowdin
+    help                  - Shows a list of commands or help for one command init:project          - Create a new FCI-based project import:sources        - Read folders/articles from Freshdesk and upload resource files to Crowdin download:translations - Build and download last exported translation resources from Crowdin export:translations   - Add or update localized resource files(folders and articles) in Freshdesk
 ```

 ## Configuration